mputzer1/See-Food/README.md

 Read more about our project here: https://docs.google.com/document/d/17uGX_JmNcZ4olWBsDv7J-I7P4jyI77A9lY7tABJvJRs/edit?usp=sharing
 ## Experimentation Results
 Our figures were created using the following blocks of code.
+We used the history variable generated from the model fitting to obtain the data below.
 The figures themselves are viewable in the folder blog_figures.
 ### ResNet-50 results
 ```python
 #ResNet50 accuracy graph